draculess99/SafeStaff_AI/README.md

 ```

 This makes the recommendation easier to defend because users can see whether the nurse count came from the model, the operational rules, or both.

+### Operational memory and similar-event retrieval

+SafeStaff AI includes a lightweight operational memory layer that stores prior ER inflow states, staffing decisions, and similar historical events.
+When a new ER scenario is processed, the system can compare the current state against previous operational patterns to provide additional context for the staffing recommendation.

+The memory layer is used for prototype decision support only.
+It does not store real patient records or protected health information.
+In the current capstone version, memory is stored in local JSON files and demonstrates how agentic systems can retrieve prior operational context before generating a recommendation.

+In production, this memory state should be moved to a managed database with retention rules, access controls, audit logging, and clear separation between short-term session memory and long-term operational history.

 ### Multi-agent shortage solver